priyankaselvam4124/BUDDIAI-internship/README.md

 ### Utilizing random samples from a normal distribution

 Random values, determining the dart landing points on the unit square, are obtained by sampling from a normal distribution.
 This method yields randomized values, potentially centered on the unit circle if the standard deviation is 1.
-Increasing the standard deviation broadens the distribution, allowing points to fall across the unit circle and aiding in the convergence of \( \pi_{\text{cap}} \).
+Increasing the standard deviation broadens the distribution, allowing points to fall across the unit circle and aiding in the convergence of the pi value

 ## Random Sampler